michael-hartmann/caps/manual/index.rst

 Material parameters
 ^^^^^^^^^^^^^^^^^^^

-Up to this point, we have always assumed the objects to be perfect reflectors.
+Up to this point, we have assumed that the sphere and the plate are perfect reflectors.
 If you want to model the sphere and the plate using the plasma model, you can set the plasma frequency using ``--omegap``.
 The plasma frequency is expected in units of :math:`\mathrm{eV}/\hbar`.
 For example, for :math:`R=50\mu\mathrm{m}`, :math:`L=800\mathrm{nm}`, :math:`T=300\mathrm{K}`, and gold (plasma frequency :math:`\omega_\mathrm{P}=9\mathrm{eV}/\hbar`), the Casimir free energy using the plasma model is: